argonne-lcf/ai-testbed-userdocs/docs/cerebras/Miscellaneous.md

 kaggle datasets download -d mhskjelvareid/dagm-2007-competition-dataset-optical-inspection
 ```

-It will download as a zip file. (`unzip` is available on `testbed-cs2-02-med8`)
+It will download as a zip file.

-exit the singularity container to unzip the dataset zip file
+Exit the singularity container (with `exit`), then unzip the dataset zip file.<br>
+`unzip` is available on the CS2 worker nodes.

 Note: the kaggle download shown above included two identical copies of the dataset; one copy was in a subdirectory.